How to start up your own Kendama Club

 Social media is a great way of promoting, you can also consider making flyers to post at local stores, schools, and organizations that allow you to.
 We suggest designing a flyer that Includes the address, time, and sponsors of the club/event.

-When you make a post on IG or Facebook be sure to tag the Kendama Institute @Kendama_institute and Sweets Kendamas @sweetskendamas so we can repost your flyer on our IG story.
+When you make a post on IG or Facebook about your club, be sure to tag Sweets Kendamas (@sweetskendamas) and we might repost your flyer on our IG story!

 Make sure every person who attends, shows up and walks away feeling good!
 Remember Kendama is Fun!
 Help others get inspired to learn new tricks and feel welcomed!
 Players who attend these events are looking to try something new, hang out and play kendama with the community.
 New participants are looking to check out what you have going on so make them feel welcome!